 - It can get tiresome and annoying to slide the pack around each time you need to change a fly.

 This is the fly fishing version of the fanny pack, but much cooler.
+The Simms Dry Creek Z Hip Pack is my preferred choice in this category.
 You may see them marketed as a hip pack, waist pack, or lumbar pack.
-Sizing wise, it holds somewhere in between what a standard-sized chest pack holds and what a sling pack holds.
+Sizing-wise, hip packs hold somewhere in between what a standard-sized chest pack holds and what a sling pack holds.
 A hip pack sits around your hip/waist/lumbar.
 This type of pack tends to provide the most comfort when out on the water all day.
 Many models come with a padded shoulder strap to help support the pack when full and sagging.
 All the compartments are built onto the waist belt, with the main compartment on the back or side.

 The strap itself is usually wide and adjustable, similar to the lumbar strap on a hiking pack.
 Depending on the brand, you may have a modular strap that allows you to customize what type of compartments or accessory holders are on the pack, such as a floatant holder or water bottle holder.